ItsShriks/RnD/README.md

 - ✅ **WP2 Identification of key features and patterns**
 - ✅ **WP3 Extract relevant features**
 - 🟨 **WP4 Implement and train unsupervised machine learning model**
-- WP5 Categorize into classes using Clustering Algorithms
+- ✅ **WP5 Categorize into classes using Clustering Algorithms**
-- WP6 Retrain and optimize the Machine Learning Model
+- 🟨WP6 Retrain and optimize the Machine Learning Model
-- WP7 Post-Processing and Smoothing of the data
+- 🟨WP7 Post-Processing and Smoothing of the data
-- WP8 Parameter tuning and optimize the model
+- 🟨WP8 Parameter tuning and optimize the model
 - WP9 Evaluation
 - WP10 Documentation and troubleshooting